Flipkart-Grid-Chidya-Udd/Flipkart_Grid_4.0/README.md

 ```

 Place the packages to be delivered within the view of the Intel Realsense camera.
 Make sure the packages are either marked with an Aruco code or have a distinct color on top.
-After initialising octomap planner, it starts mapping the world or arena and keeps updating it as the drone moves.
+After initializing the octomap planner, it maps the world or arena and updates it as the drone moves.
 After some instant, the simulation map might look like this:
 ![mapping](https://drive.google.com/file/d/1_8zCU0z9IMnXSRZCPZbIK8TlVkvbCXtK/view?usp=drive_link)

 Launch the fast planning with dynamic octomapping algorithm by running the following command: